-- Fee In Lieu of Dedication.
-When a development project is not within the vicinity of a planned or existing park and common open spaces, or otherwise cannot dedicate land acceptable to meet the public open space requirements of Section 17-3-2, the applicant may pay a fee in lieu of dedication.
+- 2. Fee In Lieu of Dedication.
+When a subdivision or development plan cannot dedicate land acceptable to meet the public open space requirements of Section 17-3-2 due to circumstances beyond their control, the Town may evaluate the option for the applicant to pay a fee in lieu of dedication.
 This option shall be at the sole discretion of the Town. - a.
 The fee shall equal the fair market value of the land area required to be dedicated. - b.
-The fair market value shall be established by an appraisal commissioned by the Town at the applicant's expense, or otherwise agreed to between the two parties.
+The fair market value shall be established by an appraisal commissioned by the Town at the applicant's expense, or otherwise agreed to by the two parties. - c.
+The fee shall be due prior to recording of the final plat. - d.
+All fees shall be placed into a park fund to be utilized for the acquisition of land for park, trails and open space purposes, and shall not replace, reduce, or be used as the park fee, required by Section 17-3-5.C.

-- c.
-The fee shall be due prior to acceptance of the final plat as provided in Section 17-2-2. - d.
-All fees shall be placed into a park fund to be utilized for the acquisition of land for park, trails and open space purposes, and shall not replace, reduce, or be used as the park fee, required by Section 17-3-5.C. - 3.
-Common Open Space Credit.
-Common open space in excess of the amount required in Table 17-3-5, may be credited to the public open space requirement only upon a finding of all of the following, and approved by the Town Board at final plat: - a.
-There are no spaces within the proposed project that meet public open space standards acceptable to the Town; - b.
-There is no available open space within the vicinity that will serve the needs of the proposed project, which could be acquired with funds supplied by the fee: - c.
-The common open space amount is sufficient to meet both public and common open space requirements in Table 17-3-##; and - d.
+- 3. Common Open Space Credit.
+Common open space in excess of the amount required in Table 3-5, may be credited to the public open space requirement only upon a finding of all of the following, and approved by the Town Council at final plat: - a.
+There are no spaces within the proposed project that meet public open space standards acceptable to the Town for dedication; - b.
+There is no available open space within the vicinity that will serve the needs of the proposed project, which could be acquired with funds supplied by the fee; - c.
+The common open space amount is sufficient to meet both public and common open space requirements in Table 3-5; and - d.
 The common open space will otherwise remain open and accessible to all property for which the credit is being granted. - 4.
 Ownership and Management.
-Open and civic space shall require specific designation on the final plat or development plan as a separate tract.
-Ownership of the open space tract shall be in one of the following, subject to all other provisions of this section,: - a.
+Open and civic space platted or reserved as part of a development shall require specific designation on the final plat or development as a separate tract or outlot.
+Ownership of the open space tract shall be in one of the following, subject to all other provisions of this section: - a.
 Dedication to a public entity as part of the rights-of-way, parks, or other community facilities element of the plat according to Section 17-3-5.B. - b.
 Creation of or dedication to a non-profit entity capable of carrying out the ownership and management. - c.
 Creation of a homeowners', leaseholders' and/or property owners' association that owns the space in common and is capable of carrying out the ownership and management.